 - Facebook: @AllDigitalEU Twitter: @AllDigitalEU

 - Blogging space (on the ALL DIGITAL community website Unite-IT): unite-it.eu

-Previously called the Telecentre Europe Annual Conference, the event has been one of the main meeting points for leaders of digital competence networks and organisations working to enhance digital skills.
+Previously called Telecentre-Europe Annual Conference and Telecentre-Europe Summit, the event has been one of the main meeting points for leaders of digital competence networks and organisations working to enhance digital skills.

 Since 2008, ALL DIGITAL has organised 12 annual events for its member organizations and stakeholders.